Criminal Record History

-Whether your hiring program is specific to one location or you’re onboarding candidates from all around the world, getting a complete picture of an applicant’s criminal history can be more complex than you might think.
-At Sterling, we make it easy for employers to make safer hiring decisions, through a combination of robust yet simple to use solutions and technology that allows us to:
+Whether your hiring program is specific to one location or you’re accessing a global talent pool, getting a complete picture of an applicant’s criminal history can be more complex than you might think.
+At First Advantage, we make it easy for employers to make safer hiring decisions, through a combination of robust yet simple to use solutions and technology that allows us to:

-- Deliver fast, accurate criminal record check results – through secure and easy to use experiences
+- Deliver fast, consistent criminal record check results – through secure and easy to use experiences

-- Customised implementation – our experienced Client Success team will work with you to design a program that is efficient and effective for your organisation
+- Customised implementation – our experienced Customer Success team will work with you to design a program that is efficient and effective for your organisation

 Global Reach, Local Knowledge

-When it comes to criminal checks in the UK, our dedicated team of experts will assist in determining the correct level of criminal record check for your candidates (Basic, Standard or Enhanced criminal disclosure), and will help to ensure the application is submitted along with all accompanying documentation, minimising delays in processing.
+When it comes to criminal checks in the UK, our dedicated team of experts will assist in determining the correct level of criminal record check for your candidates, and will help to ensure the application is submitted along with all accompanying documentation, minimising delays in processing.

 What is a Criminal Record Check?